petros-d/docs/docs/api-keys.md

             \"grant_type\": \"client_credentials\"}" | jq -r '.access_token'
 ```

 Make sure to replace `api-key-id` and `api-key-secret` in this request with values that correspond to your own API key.

-To avoid fetching this token every 24 hours, we strongly recommend adding this API request to any CI/CD pipeline that uses Deployment API keys.
+To avoid manually fetching this token, we strongly recommend adding this API request to any CI/CD pipeline that uses Deployment API keys.
 That way, your access token is automatically refreshed every time your CI/CD pipeline needs it to complete the deploy code process.
-For more information, see [CI/CD on Astronomer](ci-cd).
+For examples of this implementation, see [CI/CD on Astronomer](ci-cd).

 ## Delete an API Key